ShortDevelopment/WinUI.Interop/README.md

-# WindowsInteropWrappers
+# WinUI.Interop
 This package contains the interop wrappers for *WinRT*-APIs, that depend on `CoreWindow`, and other interop helpers for *WinUI* `Window` (e.g. to set an icon).
 There are also some interop components that may help from inside an AppContainer like when using *UWP*.

+This package is based on the work of [AdamBraden/WindowsInteropWrappers](https://github.com/AdamBraden/WindowsInteropWrappers).

 ## Examples
 ### *WinUI3*: window icon